zwap-in/sqs-mega-python/README.md

 listener.register(ShoppingCartCheckout)
 ```

+A listener must be a subclass of `mega.aws.sqs.subscribe.MessageSubscriber`.
+You can either register a listener class, or an instance of that class.
+However, please keep in mind that a listener class can only be registered once.
+The reason is obvious: it does not make any sense to register the same subscriber, like the `ShoppingCarItemAdded` above, twice.

 #### Running the message loop

 After an instance of `SqsListener` has been correctly configured, and all subscribers registered to it, then the `listen` method will start to listen and process messages from a SQS queue in an endless long-polling loop.
 This will block the current thread indefinitely.